 Remembering Srebrenica released a short video on Friday warning of the consequences of allowing hatred to go unchecked and asking people to pledge to take action.
 You can watch it here.

 Their new book, which you can read online here, also details some steps you can take in living the lessons from Srebrenica and pledging to take action.
-There is also a list of community events taking place around the country in July on the Remembering Srebrenica website for everyone to find their closest one.
+There is also a list of community action taking place around the country in July on the Remembering Srebrenica website for everyone to find their closest one.